buda-base/lucene-zh/README.md

 ## Components

-### Tokenizer
+### Tokenizers

+#### StandardTokenizer

-StandardTokenizer is used(it incorporated the historical Chinese Tokenizer).
+Produces ideogram-based tokens(it incorporated the historical Chinese Tokenizer).

-Tokens produced are ideograms.
+#### PinyinTokenizer

+Produces syllable-based tokens using `PinyinAlphabetTokenizer`.
+TODO: reimplement it to lift the limitation of keeping the whole input into a String. (see [here](src/main/java/io/bdrc/lucene/zh/PinyinAlphabetTokenizer.java))

 ### Filters